Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis

+To help reader better understand our main results, we briefly explain the key concepts below.
+Formal definitions can be found in Sections~\ref{sec:model} and \ref{sec:best-response}. \begin{itemize} \item In a {\it periodic defense} strategy: the defender protects each node periodically.
+That is, the time interval between two consecutive defenses is fixed for a given node. \item In an {\it i.i.d. attack} strategy : the attacker's waiting time before each attack (modeled as a random variable) is {\it i.i.d.} across time. \item In a {\it Markovian defense (resp. attack)} strategy: the time interval between two defenses (resp. the waiting time of each attack) follows a Markov process. \item Nearly Optimal strategy: For arbitrary small positive number $\epsilon$, we can always find a strategy that the performance difference between this strategy and the theoretical optimal strategy is less than $\epsilon$. \end{itemize}

-We have made following contributions in this paper. \begin{itemize} \item We propose a two-player game model with multiple independent nodes, an overt defender, and a stealthy attacker where both players have strict resource constraints in terms of the frequency of protection/attack actions across all the nodes. \item We prove that the periodic strategy is a best-response strategy for the defender against a non-adaptive $i.i.d.$ strategy of the attacker, and vice versa, for general distributions of attack times. \item For the above pair of strategies, we fully characterize the set of Nash Equilibria of our game, and show that there is always one (and maybe more) equilibrium, for the case when the attack times are deterministic. \item We further consider the sequential game with the defender as the leader and the attacker as the follower.
+We have made following contributions in this paper with the main results summarized in Table~\ref{tbl:mainresults}~\footnote{In Table~\ref{tbl:mainresults}, $A \rightarrow B$ means that $B$ is a best response against $A$; $A \nrightarrow B$ means that $B$ is NOT a best response against $A$}. \begin{itemize} \item We propose a two-player game model with multiple independent nodes, an overt defender, and a stealthy attacker where both players have strict resource constraints. \item We prove that periodic defense is a best response against {\it i.i.d.} attack among {\it all} defense strategies, and {\it i.i.d.} attack is a best response against periodic defense among {\it all} attack strategies.
+We further consider Markovian strategies and prove that periodic defense is still a best response against a Markovian attacking strategy, but {\it i.i.d.} attack is not necessarily a best response against a Markovian defending strategy. \item For the pair of periodic defense and {\it i.i.d.} attack strategies, we fully characterize the set of Nash Equilibria of our game, and show that there is always one (and maybe more) equilibrium, for the case when the attack times are deterministic. \item We further consider the sequential game with the defender as the leader and the attacker as the follower.